Dean F. DuBois Bowman

 -Dr. F. DuBois Bowman

-Dr. Bowman earned a B.S. degree in mathematics from Morehouse College, where he was a member of the Phi Beta Kappa honor society.
-He earned a master's in biostatistics from the University of Michigan, and a Ph.D. in biostatistics from the University of North Carolina, Chapel Hill.
+Dr. Bowman is a fellow of the American Statistical Association and previously served as president of the Eastern North American Region (ENAR) of the International Biometric Society.
+He received a Bachelor of Science degree in Mathematics from Morehouse College, where he was a member of the Phi Beta Kappa honor society, as well as a Master of Science degree in Biostatistics from the University of Michigan and a PhD in Biostatistics from the University of North Carolina at Chapel Hill.